You wouldn’t believe how many amazing tourist attractions there are within a short drive of Edinburgh…

 While you won’t be able to visit every attraction in this guide in one day you will at least be able to visit one or two of them if you have a car to hand, and there’s no reason why you couldn’t spend an entire holiday exploring the suggestions outlined below.
 So without further ado let’s delve into the wilds of Scotland armed with a full tank of fuel and this guide for assistance, for a Scottish adventure that will take you off the standard tourist trails and into some of the best attractions that this amazing country has to offer.

-Discover how to get to the sites in this itinerary with our interactive map
+Discover how to get to the sites in this itinerary with my interactive map

 Stage 1: The Helix – home of the Kelpies